yeze322/botframework-sdk/specs/botframework-activity/botframework-activity.md

 19. [IETF BCP-47](https://tools.ietf.org/html/bcp47) -- *Language tag*

 # Appendix I - Changes

+## 2020-07-07 - contact.me@nlchar.rocks
+* Fix the broken link to the Bot Framework Manifest Spec in the References section

 ## 2020-06-19 - dandris@microsoft.com
 * Fix `A7420` and `A7430` text to reflect original intent of `playAudio` and `playVideo` actions